taurusilver7/inbound-media-UI/README.md

 # Inbound-Media

 > The client-side development of a MERN stack social media application.
+The marvel of social, gossip & advertisement.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).